-Regular Faculty: Jane Dibbell, David Flaten, Rhoda Kachuck.
-Adjunct Faculty: Steven Kent, Georgii Paro.
+Regular Faculty: David Flaten, Steven Kent.
+Adjunct Faculty: Jane Dibbell, Georgij Paro, Elizabeth Pietrzak.

-The mission of the Theatre Arts Department is.

-through contact with theatre as participant or audience, to celebrate and reflect upon the values that enrich life, to increase awareness of dynamic human interrelationships and of different cultures and world views, and to encourage students and the community to view and use ULV theatre as a resource where ideas may be explored creatively and find physical form.
+The mission of the Theatre Arts Department is, through contact with theatre as participant or audience, to celebrate and reflect upon the values that enrich life, to increase awareness of dynamic human interrelationships and of different cultures and world views, and to encourage students and the community to view and use ULV theatre as a resource where ideas may be explored creatively and find physical form.

-To this end, the department offers a variety of performance and academic courses to support its production-oriented program.
-The program is designed for non-major participants as well as for majors with various career goals.
-Along with the development of a broad background in dramatic literature and theatre history, the program encourages the student to develop a special emphasis in one or more performance areas through directed study courses.
-Such a major may, for example, link theatre studies with courses selected from business, television, art, or English.
+To this end, the department offers an experiential, production-oriented program with a variety of performance and academic courses.
+Through the Institute for Conscious Acting, the department regularly sponsors projects and special workshops with visiting theatre professionals.
+The Theatre Arts program is designed for majors with various career goals as well as non-major participants.
+Along with providing a thorough background in dramatic literature and theatre history, the program encourages the student to develop an emphasis in one or more special areas such as performance, directing or design, through electives and directed study courses.
+Theatre Arts majors may also link their studies with courses from other disciplines.